Jawshan Kabir: History

-The Islamic prophet Mohammed used hard and heavy armor during fighting in the war.
+The Islamic prophet Muhammad wore heavy armor when fighting.
 Because of the tightness of his armor, his body was injured.
-According to Muslims, during the war, the angel Jibra'il (Gabriel) came and brought him a message from God, teaching prayer to Muhammad to protect him from bad events.
+According to Shi'i Muslims, during the war, the angel Gabriel came and brought him a message from God, teaching prayer to Muhammad to protect him from bad events.
 Jibra'il said: "O’ Muhammad!
 Your God conveys his salutations to you and has said to take this coat of armor and to recite it as this is a protection for you and your Ummah."
 The prayer became his armor to protect him against injuries.
-The name of the prayer was taken from Muhammad’s heavy armor, called Jawshan, in the battle.
+The name of the prayer was taken from Muhammad's heavy armor in the battle.

 Text

-The context of the prayer was written by Ali ibn Husayn Zayn al-Abidin and came to him from his great grandfather Muhammad by word of mouth.
-Afterwards, a narrator and faqih of Shia Islam, Ibrahim ibn Ali A’meli Kafa’mi, mentioned the Jawshan Kabir context in book Balad al-Amin.
+The context of the prayer was described by Ali al-Sajjad, the fourth Twelver Imam, and came to him from his great grandfather Muhammad by word of mouth.
+Afterwards, a Twelver narrator and faqih, Ibrahim ibn Ali A’meli Kafa’mi, mentioned the Jawshan Kabir in his book Balad al-Amin.

 The Jawshan Kabir prayer contains 100 parts.
-25 of these parts start with I entreat You by Your Name.
+Twenty-five of these parts start with, "I entreat You by Your Name".
 Names of God are recited after the phrase.
-In all, the supplication comprises 250 names of Allah and 750 attributes of Allah and request from Allah.
-For this reason, the Jawshan Kabir prayer is known as Ism-e-A’ẓam, i.e., the greatest name (of God).
-A same phrase is repeated at the end of each part.
-The meaning of this sentence is "Praise be to Thee, there is no God but Thee, The Granter of all Succor (Mercy!, Mercy!), Protect us from the Fire, O Lord."
+The supplication comprises 250 names and 750 attributes of God and a request from God.
+For this reason, the Jawshan Kabir prayer is known as Ism-e-A’ẓam "the greatest name (of God)".
+The exact phrase is repeated at the end of each part: "Praise be to Thee, there is no God but Thee, The Granter of all Succor (Mercy!, Mercy!), Protect us from the Fire, O Lord."